Travel to York

 Travel by Car

 Situated midway between Edinburgh and London, just 20 minutes from the M1/M62 motorway network, York is within comfortable driving times of most regions in the UK.
-To make your trip to York even more convenient, five Park & Ride sites currently operate in York.
+To make your trip to York even more convenient, six Park & Ride sites currently operate in York.
 They allow you to travel to York by car, park for free in secure car parks and complete your journey into the city centre by bus.

 For details of car parking in York, please see the City of York Council website

 Approximate Journey Times and Distances - If you come to York by car the approximate journey times and distances are as follows:

 London: 3h 50m / 210 miles | Edinburgh: 4h 12m / 210 miles | Manchester: 1h 34m / 73,0 miles | Sheffield: 1h 19m / 63,1 miles | Cardiff: 4h 23m / 250 miles | Glasgow: 3h 56m / 211 miles | Newcastle: 1h 47m / 87,5 miles | Nottingham: 1h 45m / 87,7 miles | Bristol: 3h 53m / 223 miles | Liverpool: 2h 01m / 102 miles | Derby: 1h 47m / 91,3 miles | Carlisle: 2h 23m / 116 miles | Birmingham: 2h 26m / 134 miles